hashgraph/hedera-nft-auction-demo/README.md

 * `MASTER_KEY=` (set only for one node which has additional authority over the auction accounts, can be the same as operator key only, else must be different)
 * `NFT_STORAGE_API_KEY=` (We use IPFS storage using [nft.storage](https://nft.storage) to store NFT metadata.
 You can create your API key on https://nft.storage and add it to your .env file to enable IPFS upload, this is only required if your node will be involved in token creation through the API or command line)
-* `X_API_KEY=` (API key to authenticate admin REST api calls e.g. a6e006ec-c1ac-4204-9389-8d4ad4c84a6f)
+* `X_API_KEY=` (API key to authenticate admin REST api calls e.g. a6e006ec-c1ac-4204-9389-8d4ad4c84a6f).
+If not set, the `ADMIN_API` variable should be set to `false`.

 _note: you may generate a new API key as follows, although any string will work_
 ```shell
 ./gradlew generateApiKey
 ```

-you may leave the other properties as is for now
+you may leave the other properties as they are for now

 ```shell
 cd hedera-nft-auction-demo